-- 9.2 Preparation of Test Panels: - 9.2.1 The test specimen (substrate) shall be the encapsulant-coated test panel. - 9.2.2 Prior to product application, the tin-plated steel panels shall be solvent cleaned in accordance with Method 2012 of the Federal Test Method Standard No. 141C.
+- 9.1 A non-reinforced liquid coating encapsulation product shall be comprised of all principal components in the system, including the base and top coats and primer, if specified, for field application.
+Except for adhesion testing and dry abrasion testing, where specialty primers may be used for flash rust resistance, primers shall not be used solely for product performance testing in accordance with this specification. - 9.2 Preparation of Test Panels: - 9.2.1 The test specimen (substrate) shall be the encapsulant coated test panel. - 9.2.2 Prior to product application, the tin-plated steel panels shall be solvent cleaned in accordance with Method 2012 of the Federal Test Method Standard No. 141C.
 Supplement the test panel cleaning procedure with an additional cleaning so that water wets the entire surface of the panel.
-Dry and wipe clean. - 9.2.3 Product application shall be performed using the draw-down procedure, where applicable, in accordance with Test Methods D823.
-Determine the dry-film thickness in accordance with Test Method D1005 for free films or Practice D7091 for films on steel panels except when the manufacturer's written instructions reference only wet-film thickness.
-In this case, measure wet-film thickness in accordance with Test Methods D1212 or Practice D4414.
+Dry and wipe clean. - 9.2.3 Product application shall be performed using the draw-down procedure in accordance with Practices D823.
+Determine dry-film thickness in accordance with Test Method D1005 for free films and Practice D7091 for films on steel panels except when the manufacturer's written instructions reference only wet-film thickness.
+In this case, determine wet-film thickness in accordance with Test Methods D1212 or Practice D4414.
 If a range of thickness is specified by the manufacturer for field application, the minimum value of this range shall be used for product testing in accordance with this specification.
-The dry-film thickness shall remain constant for all tests.
+Dry-film thickness shall remain constant for all tests.

-- 9.2.3.1 Mechanical fasteners shall not be used in preparing the test panels. - 9.2.4 Prepare steel panels in accordance with Method 2011 of Federal Test Method Standard No. 141C. - 9.2.5 Prepare glass panels in accordance with Practice D3891. - 9.2.6 Curing shall be performed under standard laboratory conditions in accordance with Specification D3924.
-The cure time shall be seven days unless otherwise agreed upon between the purchaser and the seller.
-The cure time shall remain constant for all tests. - 9.3 Laboratory Conditions:
+- 9.2.4 Preparation of steel panels shall be in accordance with Method 2011 of Federal Test Method Standard No. 141C. - 9.2.5 Preparation of glass panels shall be in accordance with Practice D3891. - 9.2.6 Curing shall be performed under standard laboratory conditions in accordance with Specification D3924.
+Cure time shall be 7 days unless otherwise agreed upon between the purchaser and seller.
+Cure time shall remain constant for all tests. - 9.3 Preparation of Free-Film Specimens: - 9.3.1 Free-film specimens shall be prepared in accordance with Practice D4708. - 9.4 Laboratory Conditions: - 9.4.1 Where applicable, all test methods and practices included in this specification shall be performed under standard laboratory conditions in accordance with Specification D3924.